rcrelia/ansible-mojo/README.md

 ## Development

-Send patches to rcrelia.github@gmail.com, or fork the project on GitHub and send me a pull request.
+Send edits/ideas to rcrelia.github@gmail.com, or fork the project on GitHub and send me a pull request.

 ## Authors